 Advocating for a better regulatory and business environment for our region is the cornerstone of the Chamber's work.
-Both the Chamber's Government Relations Committee and the Chamber's Political Action Committee (PAC) worked diligently in 2018 to provide even greater value and results for our members in an election year.
+Both the Chamber's Government Relations Committee and the Chamber's Political Action Committee (PAC) worked diligently in 2019 to provide even greater value and results for our members in a local election year.

 Convening and partnering with our elected officials and other area leaders differentiates us from other membership organizations.
 Our work with these influencers has also helped us in our other goals, including building a more inclusive workforce.
 Those efforts are critical as we compete for the talented workers we need to advance our companies, organizations and community to the next level.

 Our Board of Directors, partners, employees and members were instrumental in helping us produces these results:

 • Strengthened and energized our business base with 270 new members during a membership drive that involved 300 volunteers

 • Completed a three-year Strategic Plan with a new Purpose Statement and six strategic goals